 Duration to Become a Stenocaptioner

 It can take you 2 to 4 years to become a court reporter or a Stenocaptioner in the US.
+The time will vary according to the certifications you complete and the education you get.

 Requirements to Become a Stenocaptioner